judeclark19/eat-da-burger/README.md

 ## Description

-This app uses node.js, express, handlebars, and a custom orm to interface with a burgers database.
+Eat-Da-Burger uses node.js, express, handlebars, and a custom orm to interface with a burgers database.
 Using Eat-Da-Burger, you can insert, update, and delete burgers from the database using a friendly GUI.

 No installation is necessary to enjoy this app.
 Just visit the [webpage](https://spacialfray-eatdaburger.herokuapp.com/).